insidegui/FanFan/README.md

 ### How did you capture the Fan noise?

-I used my 2019 MacBook Pro and a fan control app to crank the RMP up to 4800, then recorded it using a Blue Yeti microphone.
+I used my 2019 MacBook Pro and a fan control app to crank the RPM up to 4800, then recorded it using a Blue Yeti microphone.

 ![recording setup](./img/recording.jpg)